internetstaff/parameter-store-cli/README.md

 This is a Spring Shell tool that allows managing AWS Parameter Store with simple Posix-like commands.

 It is currently rudimentary; this was written specifically to facilitate a mass-migration of parameters from one path layout to another using a "copy, deploy updated application, delete" flow in batches.
 For this, we scripted the batches for review and pasted the scripts into the tool.

+# Warning

+Use at your own risk!
+While I have used this intensively, several times for production migrations, it's not currently under daily use nor covered by exhaustive tests.
+A great contribution would be adding backup and restore. 😁

 ## Commands